11 Behaviors That Reveal Someone Is Secretly Overwhelmed

 1. Changes in Communication Patterns

 One of the most telling signs is a shift in how a person communicates.
 Someone who is secretly overwhelmed may become unusually withdrawn, offering minimal responses in conversations.
-Conversely, they might exhibit uncharacteristic irritability or snap at minor provocations.
-This withdrawal or heightened reactivity often serves as a protective mechanism, as engaging socially can feel like an additional drain on their depleted mental resources.
+Conversely, they might display uncharacteristic irritability or snap at minor provocations.
+This inconsistency often stems from depleted emotional resources, making normal social interactions feel taxing.
+Missing deadlines on replies or avoiding meetings can also be a cry for help masked as busyness.

 Comments